Somaliland Is A Beacon Of Democracy In An Unstable Region By Ali Mohamed

 The difference between Somaliland and Somalia is leadership.
 Somaliland leadership has its own flaws, but it delivered good governance to its people.

-In contrast, Somalia’s leaders believe that the United States, the European Union, United Nations and African Union would: manage their own affairs: fight on their behalf; and feed and protect of their own population.
+In contrast, Somalia’s leaders believe that the mass protests in cities around the U.S. against an executive order that would block millions of people from entering the United States, the European Union, United Nations, and African Union would: manage their own affairs: fight on their behalf; and feed and protect of their own population.

 The man President Donald Trump and the Pentagon generals are backing as the leader of the country of Somalia is holed up in a hilltop palace in Mogadishu — where a tenuous government exists that is unable to protect its people, administer justice, and deliver services.
 In fact, Somalia is not better off since President George H.W.
 Bush dispatched 28,000 U.S. troops in late 1992 to save millions of Somalis from starvation.